connext/documentation/docs/Developers/sdk/sdk-quickstart.md

 }
 ```

-And add the following to your `package.json`:
+And add the following to `package.json`:

 ```json title="package.json"
 "type": "module",